gisgeolab/ARPA_Weather_plugin/README.md

 **Notes**

 - This plugin does not require an API token, but it might be necessary in future to access all datasets on Open Data Lombardia on Socrata API without any limitations (the use of the token has been left intentionally optional for this reason)
-- Only dates within the same year can be processed, as the size of the CSV files is around 2GB and processing multiple years together might be computationally intensive for common hardwares
+- Only dates within the same year can be processed at the same time, as the size of the CSV files is around 2GB and processing multiple years together might be computationally intensive for common hardwares
 - When QGIS is closed, all downloaded CSV files are deleted (to avoid to fill your PC memory).
 These files are stored in the `tmp` folder inside the plugin directory, and a link to the folder is provided inside the plugin
 - If the CSV file for the selected year is already available inside the `tmp` folder, the corresponding CSV folder won't be downloaded
 - Sensor information (e.g. sensors id, stations id, location etc.) are obtained using the Socrata API.